 Step 2 (Picture 2 above)– Rub the zest into the sugar with your fingertips.

-Step 3 (Picture 3 above)– Add the juice and eggs into the pot.
+Step 3 (Picture 3 above)– Add the juice, eggs and pinch of salt into the pot.
 Whisk to combine.
 Set over low heat.
 Whisk constantly til mixture thickens.
 Take mixture off the heat when it reaches 160-170 degrees or thickens enough to coats the back of a spoon.

 Step 4 (Picture 4 above)– Pour curd though the sieve to remove bits of egg.